Pow! Zap! Taking That Cookbook Challenge Down

 Caponata

-1 whole globe eggplant-diced without peeling
+1 whole globe eggplant-diced without peeling1 med.

 1 med green bell pepper-chopped